Poroku/3DFightStick/README.md

-# 3DFightStick
+# 3DFightStick - WIP
 Custom 3D-printed fightstick using Teensy3.1 with XInput.
-WORK IN PROGRESS.

 Follow https://github.com/dmadison/ArduinoXInput for how to implement XInput into Arduino.